habibcilmd-cardiologist/dr-cil/content/en/services/exercise-stress-test/index.md

 {{< /alert >}}

 Exercise stress test is an important diagnostic method that evaluates the heart's performance during exercise.
 It is widely used in detecting coronary artery disease.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in exercise stress test evaluation.

 ## What is an Exercise Stress Test?